reSHARMA/AC4A/tasks.md

 - [X] 6.
 I need to see all my credit cards.
 I'm applying for a loan and need to list my active cards.
 - [X] 7.
 What's the billing zip code for my Visa Express card ending in 4321?
 I need it for an online purchase.
 - [X] 8.
 I need the full card number for my Chase Sapphire Preferred card.
 I'm making a large purchase and need to verify the details.
 - [ ] 9.
-I want to change the PIN for my Discover Reward "DEReward" card to 1357.
+I want to change the PIN for my DEReward card to 1357.
 Can you update that for me?
 - [ ] 10.
 Can you list all my active credit cards?
 I need to review my credit accounts.

 ### Expedia Tasks